-Believing God, Beloved Disciple, Beth Moore, CARM, Chris Rosebrough, Christian Women, Christine Caine, Colour Conference, Direct Revelation, Discernment, Do Not Be Surprised, False teachers, Hillsong, Joyce Meyer, Lisa Bevere, Sola Sisters, Women's Bible Study
+Believing God, Beloved Disciple, Beth Moore, CARM, Chris Rosebrough, Christian Women, Christine Caine, Colour Conference, Direct Revelation, Discernment, Do Not Be Surprised, Extra biblical revelation, False teachers, Hillsong, Joyce Meyer, Women's Bible Study

 If you are considering commenting or sending me an e-mail objecting to the fact that I warn against false teachers, please click here and read this article first.
 Your objection is most likely answered here.
 I won’t be publishing comments or answering emails that are answered by this article.